peterwhitman/STAT545-hw01-whitman-peter/hw07/hw07report.md

 Generate Figures
 ================

 *I created .pdf doucment with scatterplots of life expectancy vs. year, faceting on country, and fitted line overlaid.
 This is a large docoment, so I have not embedded it here.
-Please click [here]() to see the document*
+Please click [here](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/figures/Plot_lm.pdf) to see the document.
+The function that I used developed to create this file can be found in the [figures.R](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/R/figures.R) script*

 Automate the pipeline
 =====================

 *This entire assignment was automated using remake instead of make.
-The YAML file, which was used to automate my pipeline can be found [here]()*
+The YAML file, which was used to automate my pipeline can be found [here](https://github.com/peterwhitman/STAT545-whitman-peter/blob/master/hw07/remake.yml)*